 Rasmussen’s Skylight Innovations

 We know so much about Rasmussen’s personal philosophy, life’s work and technical achievements, thanks to a carefully prepared biography written by Danish author, Per Boje.
 I’ve read it and this is where we learn that even while Hitler dominated Europe, Rasmussen set out to make “a roof window – that in every respect was just as good as the best vertical window”, to quote the man himself.
 That’s a set of four VELUX roof windows in one of our places below.
-It’s a sleeping loft and this space would be completely unusable without what Mr. Kann Rasmussen started.
+It’s a sleeping loft and this space would be completely unusable because of summer heat without what Mr. Kann Rasmussen started.
+This space also happens to look and feel so much better with lots of light and fresh air.

 Perseverance